vendia/blog/posts/2022-07-28-ask-the-expert-apis.md

 ---
-title: 'Ask the expert: Dr. Tim Wagner with the breakdown on why APIs break down and how to fix your data inconsistencies with smart APIs'
+title: 'Ask the expert: Dr. Tim Wagner explains why APIs break down and how to fix your data inconsistencies with smart APIs'
 description: 'With the rise of SaaS companies, APIs aren’t just part of your business, they are the business.
 Take a deep dive on all things API with Vendia co-founder & “The Father of Serverless,” Dr. Tim Wagner.'
 date: '2022-07-28'
 categories: